-Individual differences in reading comprehension are seen during these word-to-text processes, specifically in the lexically driven paraphrase effect.
+Individual differences in reading comprehension are seen during these word-totext processes, specifically in the lexically driven paraphrase effect.
 This fact invites closer examination of whether subtle differences in knowledge of word meanings or the conditions of word use might affect word-to-text integration, as well as more global measures of comprehension.
 The general relationships between global comprehension skill and vocabulary and between comprehension skill and new word learning also suggest this possibility.
+Additionally, less skilled readers may require more bridging inferences compared to skilled readers more fluid, incremental word-to-text integration processes.
+These questions can be addressed through additional assessment and the development of new text and discourse stimuli.

+Finally, research should continue to probe the on-line nature of text and discourse processes, using methods that allow for word level measurement and analysis.
 Theoretically, our argument entails a closer view, within the Reading Systems Framework, of the interaction between the word identification system and the comprehension system that is mediated by lexical knowledge and manifest in word meaning processing.